aneezJaheez/PSN-CF-Recommender-System/README.md

 You can also check out how you can view the learning curves collected during the optimization processes for each model by visiting the <a href = "https://github.com/aneezJaheez/PSN-CF-Recommender-System/tree/master/Keras_Models/Optimization_logs">Optimization_logs</a> folder.</p>

 The keras models built in the files linked above are described and studied in detail in the [Keras_CollabFilter_Models.ipynb](https://github.com/aneezJaheez/PSN-CF-Recommender-System/blob/master/Keras_CollabFilter_Models.ipynb) notebook.
 The notebook also describes the process of making predictions using the models and finding the top-n recommendations for each user in the system.

+## Scope of Improvement

+### Improving Surprise Models

+As I have explained earlier, the Surprise package offers limited flexibility with the model architecture and optimization.
+Due to this trait, there are not many ways in which better results can be obtained using this package.

+The only logical conclusion I could arrive at in order to improve the results of this model was to obtain more data or decrease the sparsity of the dataset.
+Collaborative filtering is after all a model that depends on active user participation.
+Hence, having more ratings made per user and a larger number of ratings per game would be the best approach to improve recommendations made by this model.

+### Improving Keras Models

+The flexibility provided by keras in terms of model architecture open up a lot of avenues to improve the performance of the model.
+In addition to more active user participation in making video game ratings, here are some of the ways the models can be improved,

+* Obtaining the timestamps for each individual user rating.
+This opens up a sequential aspect to the model which enables the use of Recurrent Neural Nets (RNN's) in making user rating predictions.
+* Obtaining the review text from each user review.